yegor256/blog/_posts/2015/nov/2015-11-16-json-vs-xml.md

 description: |
   JSON vs. XML?
-This comparison makes no sense, because the former is a simple data format while the latter is a language&mdash;a very powerful one.
+This comparison makes no sense, because the former is a simple data format while the latter is a language---a very powerful one.
 keywords:
   - xml vs json
   - json or xml which is better